perkzen/finanzo/README.md

 ```

 You need privileges from admin to connect to the database :

 ```bash
 $ pscale connect finanzo
 ```

 # Todo

+- [ ] translations for months
+- [ ] back button on months
+- [ ] delete warning for deleting report
 - [ ] graph responsiveness
 - [ ] create skeleton loading
 - [ ] add better loader
 - [ ] make that you cant submit empty forms
 - [ ] better error handling
 - [ ] add translations
 - [ ] add tests